What is a Nurse Practitioner?

 The logo is based upon our mission, values and interprofessional model primary health care model.
 The three uniquely coloured elements of the logo represent Nurse Practitioners, other Health Care Providers, and Administration.
 The white waves represent community, family, and individual health.
 The black outer ring symbolizes a spirit of teamwork in holistic and comprehensive health care and the goal of optimal health.
 The waves circling around each other and meeting in the centre indicate that each has autonomous decision-making, but work collaboratively with the other.
 Dark blue represent the water, light blue the sky and green the forest all of which is representative of the Sudbury District.

 No, the Sudbury District Nurse Practitioner Clinics do not offer walk-in services.
 You must book an appointment to be seen, and must be a patient of the clinic to book an appointment.

 Do you have any appointments afterhours?

 Yes.
-Every other Tuesday the clinic’s hours are extended to 6:30pm in order to accommodate those patients with less flexible schedules.
+The last Tuesday of each month the clinic is open from 12pm – 8pm in order to accommodate those patients with less flexible schedules.